sandreza/MarkovChainHammer.jl/docs/src/API/Uncertainty Quantification/constructing_prior.md

 Q_bayes = BayesianGenerator(markov_chain, prior; dt = dt)
 ```

-We see that we get a difference answer than what we had before due to the presence of the prior distribution
+We see that we get a different answer than what we had before due to the presence of the prior distribution

 ```@example constructing_prior
 Q_bayes_uninformative_prior = BayesianGenerator(markov_chain; dt = dt)